iCliniq Logo

 Use In Specific Populations:

-• Tizanidine in Pregnant and Lactating Women: The use of the drug Tizanidine in pregnancy can be done only if indicated by the healthcare professionals based on careful evaluation of the risk and benefits matrix for the patients.
-It can be used for managing spinal injuries in pregnant females if indicated.
-The safety and efficacy of the use of the drug in breastfeeding mothers are yet not established so it should be avoided in lactating women.
+• Tizanidine in Pregnant and Lactating Women: The drug Tizanidine should be used only if indicated by healthcare professionals, based on careful evaluation of the risk-benefit matrix for each patient.
+It can be used to manage spinal injuries in pregnant females if indicated.
+The safety and efficacy of the drug's use in breastfeeding mothers have yet to be established, so it should be avoided in lactating women.

 • Tizanidine in Patients with Liver Disease: According to numerous research, Tizanidine can result in liver failure and death due to its excessive metabolism in the liver, so it should be avoided or used very cautiously in patients with underlying liver disorders.

-• Tizanidine in Patients with Kidney Disease: According to the research, the drug Tizanidine has a very low renal clearance rate of around 25 mL per minute.
-So, it is advised to use the drug very safely in patients with underlying kidney diseases.
-Drug-dose adjustment is needed in such patients.
+• Tizanidine in Patients with Kidney Disease: According to research, the drug has a very low renal clearance rate of approximately 25 mL per minute.
+It is advised to use the drug safely in patients with underlying kidney disease.
+Drug dose adjustment is needed in such patients.

 Frequently Asked Questions